 The Short Order Cook is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!

-Pulled pork leftovers store well in the refrigerator.
-Place in an air-tight container and it will last in the refrigerator for up 3-5 days.
+Pulled pork leftovers will store well in the refrigerator.
+Place in an air-tight container and it will last in the refrigerator for up to 3-5 days.

 You can freeze cooked pulled pork too.
 It freezes well if sealed in an air-tight container and can last for up to 3 months in the freezer.
 To defrost frozen pulled pork, place the container in the refrigerator until thawed.
 Use within 2 days.